arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 ghci>
 ```

-Going back to the `MyAPI` example from above, servant is using
+Going back to the `MyAPI` example from above, Servant is using
 type-level lists to represent the available content-type encodings of the
 response.